JulianNener/RNN/README.md

 # RNN
-Easy to use wrapper to train and test RNNs using cuDNN
+Easy to use cuDNN wrapper to train and test RNNs